mpi-forum/mpi-forum.github.io/meetings/2018/06/notes.md

 	* Martin will work on a proposal and bring it back to a future meeting.

 ### [No-no: Errata: Possible ambiguity on size of `array_of_indices` and `array_of_statuses`?](https://github.com/mpi-forum/mpi-issues/issues/86)
+    * Dan made a few small modifications to the reading from the previous day to make the text more consistent with the rest of the standard.

 ### [Reading: New functions to create files from groups](https://github.com/mpi-forum/mpi-issues/issues/94)